 - Strategic thinking skills that can be applied to career and personal goals alike

-- Honed communication skills that can be used at work with colleagues, bosses, and employees, as well as at home with family and friends
+- Honed communication and team skills that can be used at work with colleagues, bosses, and employees, as well as at home with family and friends

 - A high level of self-discipline, even when faced with rigorous or complex tasks

-- Better time management skills that help ensure work is completed in a timely manner, work hours are spent productively, and burnout is avoided
+- Better time management skills that help ensure work is completed in a timely manner according to a calendar of tasks, work hours are spent productively, and burnout is avoided

-- A broader worldview, especially regarding global business issues, policies, trends, and potential changes
+- A broader worldview once you leave the classroom, especially regarding global business issues, policies, trends, and potential changes

-- A network of like-minded colleagues, such as fellow students, faculty, and alumni
+- Access to a network of like-minded colleagues, such as fellow students, faculty, and alumni

-- More potential job opportunities within the business industry and outside of it
+- Accessibility for more potential job opportunities within the business industry and outside of it

-- Differentiation when being considered for a new job or promotional opportunity
+- Differentiation when you request consideration for a new job or promotional opportunity

 - Improved financial management skills that can be applied to personal finance situations